-Accepting a Safety Mark from the HVAC industry to be used in the Food and Drug industry is borderline criminal and definitely not enethical.
+Accepting a Safety Mark from the HVAC industry to be used in the Food and Drug industry is not ethical.

 Safety Marks do not cross over into different industries.
 If they did your chef would be allowed to start cooking your eggs on car tires because car tires are rated safe for cars on roads.

 You may ask how any of these systems have ever been approved or certified.
 When I asked one Engineering firm responsible for peer reviewing systems in CO about this, his response was that they are fully aware that the RRMs are unsafe when used as they are but those RRMs are not part of the peer review process and not their responsibility.
 I noticed none of their review process mentioned anything about calculating coefficients of expansion when dealing with various solvent.
 Propane has a 20% expansion rate when heated 100 degrees F. It is easy to fill a tank at 0F and heat it even accidentally to 100F.
 Hopefully these rules and regulations will evolve to make as safe a process as possible.
 We have done most of the work for them.

 We are currently producing ASME coded Tanks that use Industry Rated and Approved components for the pressures, temps and solvents used.

 They have been reviewed by a professional engineer in CO, stamped and approved.
 This allows them to be certified.

 The Tamisium Extractor operates using basic principles of physics without the aid of mechanical or electric compressors or pumps.
 By taking advantage of the enthalpy physical characteristics of Butane we harnessed the energy released from the butane when heated and cooled.
 This allowed us to eliminate all these cumbersome expensive practices to move solvent from tank to tank and from gas to liquid phase and back again.
 Combining all the great features of all extraction systems of the world into one effecient simple to use unit for the first time.